Monster High: Escape from Skull Shores: Plot

-Suspicious, Lagoona and Gil sneak aboard Farnums boat to find out what Farnum's up to, and find a recording of the beast and the explorer who befriended him.
+Suspicious, Lagoona and Gil sneak aboard Farnum's boat and find a recording of a creature that Farnum is obsessed with capturing: the Beast of Skull Shores, and the explorer who befriended him and resembles Frankie.
 They surmise that Farnum plans to use Frankie as bait to capture the beast.
 Farnum reveals the existence of the beast to the students and how an explorer was able to soothe it.
 Frankie's chair suddenly rises in the air and Farnum elaborates that the Tiki gave the explorer to the beast to keep him from attacking them.
-Clawdeen demands that performance ends because it's starting to become scary, but only a moment later the beast appears, lured by the drums of the Tiki.
-The students are shocked and Frankie is very afraid in her vulnerable position, especially after the beast grabs her, until she notices that the beast means her no harm.
-Farnum and the Tiki launch their attack, throwing spears at the beast but the spears are not enough to harm the beast.
-After a few seconds, the beast marches off with Frankie.
-The Tiki people force Ghoulia and Abbey into a pitfall trap, while Clawdeen, Draculaura, and Cleo escape.
+Clawdeen Wolf demands that performance ends, but the beast soon appears, lured by the drums of the Tiki.
+The students are shocked and Frankie is frightened when the beast grabs her, until she realizes that he means her no harm.
+Farnum and the Tiki launch their attack, but the beast marches off with Frankie.
+The Tiki force Ghoulia Yelps and Abbey Bominable into a pitfall trap, while Clawdeen, Draculaura, and Cleo De Nile escape.
 Farnum splits up the Tiki in two groups: one that will remain in the village and keep guard, and one that will follow the beast's trail as well as the tracking device in Frankie's necklace with Farnum.
-Lagoona and Gil return shortly afterwards to find that they are too late.
-The couple set off to save Frankie on their own.
+Lagoona and Gil return shortly afterwards and set off to save Frankie on their own.